Galvanised Steel - Hot-dipped, PreGalv, DuraGal or AllGal?

 How Galvanising Protects

-Galvanising provides two different types of protection for steel.
+Galvanising provides three different types of protection for steel.
 These include:

 - Firstly, physical or barrier protection, by enveloping the steel in a coating of zinc, which oxidises at a slower rate than steel.
 The rate of oxidisation of zinc is 1/17th to 1/18th that of steel.

 - Secondly, chemical protection, by using the principles of “Cathodic Protection”, where even when the physical envelop is compromised exposing the steel, the surrounding zinc will still oxidise in preference to the exposed steel.

 - Thirdly, the Zinc Oxide on the surface of the galvanised steel undergoes further reactions with compounds in the atmosphere (i.e. water and carbon dioxide) to form a stable film, which enhances the barrier protection properties.
 This stable film is known as a Zinc Patina, it takes 6-12 months to develop, has a matt grey colour, is made from Zinc Carbonate, and has a corrosion rate of 1/30th that of steel.